It is a good idea to keep an updated list of medications that the person in your care is currently taking.

 - Medication should only be taken by the individual for whom it is prescribed.
 Never take prescription medication that wasn’t prescribed for you, even if you have the same medical condition.

-- If the person has difficulty taking medication, speak to the pharmacist about splitting or crushing pills as there are some formulations that are not appropriate to manipulate.
+- If the person has difficulty swallowing pills, speak to the pharmacist about options for splitting or crushing pills.
+There are some pills (both prescription and over-the-counter) that are not appropriate to split or crush.

 - Encourage the person you are caring for to take their medication where there is enough light to read medication instructions and to see the medication.